element-hq/element-meta/docs/FTUE.md

 10. [user is logged in]
 11. Additional user attributes (user can skip)
 12. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
+13. Ask to allow notifications
+14. Ask for consent to analytics
-13. User account summary? (your name, avatar, MXID?, etc.)
+15. User account summary? (your name, avatar, MXID?, etc.)
-14. Element is set up, user sees their 'All chats' list
+16. Element is set up, user sees their 'All chats' list
+17. A DM room with the inviting user is automatically set up

 ### 2. Manual login / registration